-- 1. Each school should have a person on staff that is designated as the "Volunteer Coordinator" - A. The Volunteer Coordinator or the "VC" will be responsible for: - a) Communicating with potential volunteers a training date, time and place - b) Conducting the volunteer training/workshop & distributing volunteer handbooks - c) Sending the completed GCIC forms and Mandated Reporter Certificate. - d) State and National background checks will be done on each applicant and failure to disclose previous charges, etc. will automatically exclude this person from volunteering within the Richmond County School System (RCSS). - e) Fingerprints will be done on Level 3 Volunteers, the fee is \$37 payable to RCSS by cashier's check or Money order.
-(Please see "VC" for Level 3 information) - 2.
-Those volunteer applicants that have charges on their GCIC will be sent to Lt.
-Henry Jackson, for clearance determination.
+- 1. Each school should have a person on staff that is designated as the "Volunteer Coordinator" - A. The Volunteer Coordinator or the "VC" will be responsible for: - a) Communicating with potential volunteers a training date, time and place - b) Conducting the volunteer training/workshop & distributing volunteer handbooks - c) Advising the volunteer that they are not to supervise students (on-one-one, small group or large group) - d) Sending the completed GCIC form and Mandated Reporter Certificate to Sonia England in Student Services. - 2.
+Mrs. England will then send all GCIC's to School Public Safety. - 3.
+Those volunteer applicants that have no charges on their GCIC will be processed and the volunteer cards will be sent to the school via the pony. - 4.
+Those volunteer applicants that have charges on their GCIC will be sent to Captain Brown, Public School Safety Assistant Director, for clearance determination.